Earn your Soccer Youth Player Card

 The Combine includes six drill testing stations, one for each stat.
 The Overall Rating (OVR) is the average of the six stats.

-Station 1: Pace (PAC) – Involves a 30-yard dash station with lasers at the start and finish to accurately record their 30-yard dash time.
+Station 1: Pace (PAC) – Involves a 30-yard dash station with lasers at the start and finish to accurately record the player’s 30-yard dash time.

-Station 2: Power (PWR) – For the power stat players have 3 balls to kick as hard as they can into a goal and their top speed is recored from a radar gun.
+Station 2: Power (PWR) – Players have 3 balls to kick as hard as they can into a goal and their top speed is recored from the Pocket Radar System.

 Station 3: Passing (PAS) – Short and Long passing into mini-goals with 30-seconds to complete.
 Involves three mini-goals 10 yards away, two mini-goals 14 yards away, and one mini-goal 18 yards away.
 Players receive one point for each pass they make into the goal.
 Players need to make all three in the first row before they can go to the second row.
 Players must make both into goals in the second row before they can go to the third row.